 - Sales Performance

-Google Analytics allows you to track the shopping behavior on your website.
+Google Analytics allows you to track the shopping behavior on your website which is very important after you start your WooCommerce store.
 This will give you all the details about how many people visited your product, how many people added that product into their cart, and how many people ended up purchasing that product.

 Once you have all the data, you can utilize this data to optimize the products in your store to enhance the sales.